 Unfortunately, no pet insurance company provides cover for pre-existing medical conditions (that are chronic)

-There are some companies that will provide cover for pre-existing conditions if they are curable.
+Some companies will provide cover for pre-existing conditions if they are curable.
 Curable is considered any condition that can be completely fixed.

 Nearly all of the companies that cover curable pre-existing conditions require that your dog has been symptom-free, treatment-free, and advice-free for a specific amount of time.
 This can be a few months up to a year.